Nativenerd1004/Predictive-Analytics-with-Supervised-Machine-Learning-for-Predicting-Employee-Attrition/README.md

 #### Situation:
 Businesses face challenges retaining valuable employees, and predicting potential attrition can aid in mitigating this issue.
 #### Task:
-Develop a machine learning algorithm to identify employees at high risk of leaving the company.
+Developed a machine learning algorithm to identify employees at high risk of leaving the company.
 #### Action:
 This project implements a Gradient Boosting Classifier model, trained on employee data, to predict employee attrition.
 #### Result: